 SelfDecode also provides information about genetic traits such as response to stress, sleep, and others.
 When you upload your DNA to SelfDecode for free, you will also receive your personalized all-in-one supplement formula designed for your unique genes to help you optimize your health.

 If you want unlimited access to the entire platform, SelfDecode offers a subscription plan ($99/year – cancel at any time).
 This will give you access to:

 - And more!

 You will also gain access to a free lab analyzer tool with a database of over 1,000 lab markers to keep track of your current health status.
 Upload your past lab results to SelfDecode to discover how far from the optimal range they are, learn how each marker can affect your health, and track them over time.

-If you don’t have your DNA data, SelfDecode offers a DNA test + Health Insights for $199, or DNA Test + Premium Insights for $499.
+If you don’t have your DNA data, SelfDecode offers a DNA kit + Health Insights for $199, or DNA kit + Health & Ancestry Insights for $249.
 Your raw genetic file will be made available to you at no additional cost.
 Ancestry is only available with a SelfDecode DNA kit.

 - Supports files from: 23andMe, AncestryDNA, MyHeritage, Family Tree DNA, Living DNA, HomeDNA, Genes For Good, WeGene (China), 23Mofang (China), whole genome and whole exome sequencing files.